DataDog/documentation/content/tracing/advanced_usage/_index.md

 ## Manual Instrumentation

-Manual Instrumentation allows programmatic creation of traces to send to Datadog.
+Manual instrumentation allows programmatic creation of traces to send to Datadog.
 This is useful for tracing in-house code not captured by automatic instrumentation.
 Before instrumenting your application, review Datadog’s [APM Terminology][apm terminology] and familiarize yourself with the core concepts of Datadog APM.

 [apm terminology]: /tracing/visualization/services_list/

 {{< tabs >}}
 {{% tab "Java" %}}

-If you aren't using a [supported framework instrumentation][java framework], or you would like additional depth in your application’s traces, you may want to to manually instrument your code.
+If you aren't using a [supported framework instrumentation][java framework], or you would like additional depth in your application’s traces, you may want to manually instrument your code.

-Do this either using the Trace annotation for simple method call tracing or with the [OpenTracing API][opentracing] for complex tracing.
+Do this either using the Trace annotation for simple method call tracing, or with the [OpenTracing API][opentracing] for complex tracing.

 Datadog's Trace annotation is provided by the [dd-trace-api dependency][trace api maven docs].